presciencelabs/tabitha-databases/README.md

 ### Database backups

-DB backups are handled via CF Workflows and stored in R2.
+DB backups are handled via `wrangler` and stored in R2.
+See README in `./db_backup` for local dev

 #### Testing locally